qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

     d.
 Apply the relay inclusion rule (Section 7.2).
 If accepted, store the entry (including the extracted `local_only` flag) and queue it for the next 1-second relay batch.
+    e.
+For a node entry, additionally record the carried `manifest_version` as `advertised_version` on the `Node`
+       record; if it is fresher than the committed `manifest_version`, trigger manifest synchronization
+       (Section 10.8).
+This applies once the entry has passed (a)-(c), whether or not it was accepted for relay in (d): a stale-metric entry may still carry a fresh version advertisement.

 For INDEX_DUMP (0x02):